 and he seemed to have decided that he got plentifully exactly what he expected to get from Rabindranath.

 No. Russell was a radical.
 He'd have enjoyed hearing a vigorous takedown of Christianity or even an envenomed denunciation of the British Raj.
-Had Tagore produced a bomb from under his beard, Russell would have been even more thrilled.
+Had Tagore produced a bomb from under his beard, Russell would have been yet more thrilled.
 But Tagore wasn't going to rise to any bait.
 Bad enough having to rely on an Irish nationalist like Yeats.
 The sensible thing was to keep Russell at arm's length.
 During the Great War, the Brits had to imprison that son of an Earl.

 Tagore’s admirers in England would not leave much room for any way of contrasting the allegorical poetry of Gitanjali (itself over-mysticised by its English rendering)